Home page banner

 When organizations are trained and follow CTI model fidelity, they can expect reductions in readmission rates of 20-50% (reduction depends on current readmission rate).

 Patients who received the CTI® were significantly less likely to be readmitted to the hospital, and the benefits were sustained for five months after the end of the one-month intervention.
-Thus, rather than simply managing post-hospital care in a reactive manner, imparting self-management skills pays dividends long after the program ends.
+Thus, rather than only managing post-hospital care in a reactive manner, coaches impart self-management skills that pay dividends long after the program ends.

 Loading...